Utah Girls Football League: Lawsuit to create public school-affiliated all-girls tackle football teams

+The lawsuit was appealed in 2022 to the Tenth Circuit.
+The appeals court stated that the original decision by the lower courts was an error and the case should be reclassified.
+Additionally, the appeals court said that the lower courts should have allowed the lawsuit to be a class action lawsuit.
+The appeals court sent the case back to the district court for further review.
+In 2023, the appeal was settled.
+A joint statement by the plaintiffs said that "the settlement agreement represents the parties’ efforts to advance the goals of Title IX by increasing opportunities for girls to participate in sports and by increasing participation by girls in sports."
+The settlement required several policy changes and actions for the school districts, including the creation of a Title IX athletic coordinator, requiring every junior high and high school in Canyons, Jordan, and Granite districts to have a liaison that handles emerging sports, as well as a recurring survey by the districts asking students about their level of interest in sports.
+The districts must aim to boost the presence of girls' sports across elementary, middle, junior, and high school tiers.
+Such initiatives involve organizing registration gatherings, featuring sports details in various communication channels, showcasing girls' club sports and emerging sports on school websites, and allowing students who are interested in girls’ sports to apply to become a student-led club sport and be able to request the use of school facilities.

 Districts

 GFL is split into six districts, Herriman, Bingham, Riverton/Utah County, West Jordan/Copper Hills, West Granite/Davis County, and Canyons/East Granite/Murray.
 Each division consists of three teams which are further divided by age: elementary (grades 3–6), junior high (grades 7–9), and High School (grades 10–12).
 These districts compete against one another at their corresponding age level.

 Corporate structure

 The GFL is a 501(c)(3) nonprofit organization and is run by a board of directors.
 The league's board of directors is responsible for electing a Commissioner.
 The current president of the league is Crystal Sacco.
 According to the rules of the GFL, the president is "responsible for coordinating and running meetings, maintaining league records, initiating the scheduling process, revising and distributing league rules, monitoring the registration process, and acting as the final arbiter of any disputes that might arise."

 Any formal propositions to change any league methods, procedures, systems or other major decisions are affirmed by a greater part vote of the Board of Directors present at the meeting at which the vote is taken.
 If necessary, the Commissioner of the league will vote to break the tie.
 The GFL only employees volunteers who do not receive pay for their work/contributions to the league, the exception to this being the official game referees.
 Coaches for the league are volunteers and must be USA Football Heads-Up certified.